ivalaginja/babycat/_pages/about.md

 ## What is a Coronagraph?

 A coronagraph is an optical instrument used in astronomical observations.
 It blocks the light from a star in order to observe the faint objects around it.
-This can be used to find exoplanets, study the star's environment, and observe circumstellar disks.
+Originally, the solar coronagraph was developed to observe the Sun's corona.
+After adaptations in the 60's and 70's, stellar coronagraphs can be used to find exoplanets, study a star's environment, and observe circumstellar disks.
+NASA's next flagship mission, the Habitable Worlds Observatory (HWO), will be specifically designed for coronagraphy in order to find and characterize several tens of potentially habitable, Earth-like exoplanets.

 A coronagraph consists of various masks that, when used in combination, attenuate the starlight while allowing the faint planet light to shine through.
 There are many different types of coronagraphs, as the optical masks can be located in